hyintell/RetrievalQA/README.md

 ## 📋 Data Download & Statistics

-We collect data from 5 sources and filter out answerable questions using GPT-4.
-In total, RetrievalQA has 1,271 questions.
-Please refer to the paper for more details.
+**RetrievalQA** is a short-form open-domain question answering (QA) dataset comprising 2,785 questions covering new world and long-tail knowledge.
+It contains 1,271 questions needing external knowledge retrieval and 1,514 questions that most LLMs can answer with internal parametric knowledge.

-RetrievalQA is available at the [`data/retrievalqa.jsonl`](https://github.com/hyintell/RetrievalQA/tree/main/data), you can also download it from [🤗 HuggingFace Dataset](https://huggingface.co/datasets/zihanz/RetrievalQA). `data/retrievalqa_gpt4.jsonl` contains only 250 selected examples used to test GPT-4 to save costs.
+RetrievalQA is available at the [`data/retrievalqa.jsonl`](https://github.com/hyintell/RetrievalQA/tree/main/data), you can also download it from [🤗 HuggingFace Dataset](https://huggingface.co/datasets/hyintell/RetrievalQA). `data/retrievalqa_gpt4.jsonl` contains only 250 selected examples used to test GPT-4 to save costs.

 |      Category       | Data Source | # Original | # After Filtering | # Avg.
 Q Tokens | # Avg.
 Ans Tokens |
 | :-----------------: | :---------: | :---------: | :----------------: | :--------------: | :----------------: |